francisco-perez-sorrosal/linkedin-mcp/README.md

 > **Note**: Update the host and port as needed for your deployment.

 Currently I'm using `render.com` to host the MCP server.
-The configuration for Claude is in the `config/claude.json` file.
-It uses `sse` but it is deprecated now.
-TODO: Make streamable-https the default for remote.
+The configuration for Claude uses `streamable-http` transport which is the recommended approach for remote deployments.

 Render requires `requirements.txt` to be present in the root directory.
 You can generate it using: